-A taxpayer is ineligible for an Article 3A tax credit if the taxpayer has an overdue tax debt at the time the taxpayer claims an installment or carryforward of a credit.
+For tax years beginning on or after January 1, 2003, a taxpayer is ineligible for an Article 3A tax credit if the taxpayer has an overdue tax debt at the time the taxpayer claims an installment or carryforward of a credit.
 An overdue tax debt is defined in G.S.
-105-243.1(a)(1) as "[a]ny part of a tax debit that remains unpaid 90 days or more after the notice of final assessment was mailed to the taxpayer.
+105-243.1(a)(1) as "[a]ny part of a tax debt that remains unpaid 90 days or more after the notice of final assessment was mailed to the taxpayer.
 The term does not include a tax debt, however, if the taxpayer entered into an installment agreement for the tax debt under G.S.
 105-237 within 90 days after the notice of final assessment was mailed and has not failed to make any payments due under the installment agreement."